NeuraiProject/Neurai/doc/depinreceivemsg.md

-With the four arguments — and only with all four — it adds `access` and, where there is access, the `messages` counter, limited to the subtree of `scope`; the challenge is a `receive` challenge issued for `scope`, and the reply is encrypted for the address.
+With the four arguments — and only with all four — it adds `access` and, where there is access, the `messages` counter, limited to the subtree of `scope`; the challenge is a `receive` challenge issued for `scope`, and the reply is encrypted for the address and carries `next_challenge` like `depinreceivemsg`.
 A holder of a single section therefore sees its own tab, not its siblings; a holder of the root sees everything.

 ## `depinclearmsg` (owners)